b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Doubts and Truth.md

 “Some insist upon studying the Church only through the eyes of its defectors—like interviewing Judas to understand Jesus.
 Defectors always tell us more about themselves than about that from which they have departed.”

 That excluded sentence is deflecting the criticism onto the questioning individuals.
 Not a good look.
+This is like asserting "we'll *never* understand Jonestown, because the only people who experienced it defected!"
+"We have no way of really knowing *The Beatles*.
+[Ringo Starr](https://en.wikipedia.org/wiki/Ringo_Starr) is still alive, yes, but the group has disbanded, so we can't ask him anything."

 Using ellipsis to exclude the word “only” shouldn’t be overlooked.
 True, if you only read anti-LDS sentiments, you’ll get grossly skewed information.
 What does it say when LDS leadership damns itself through its own teachings, though?